-Should the employment of either the MD or CFO be terminated other than for cause all outstanding STI payments the subject of deferral will be paid as if their employment had continued.
+Should the employment of either the MD or CFO be terminated other than for cause, all outstanding deferred STI payments will remain on foot and will be considered for assessment in the usual course as if their employment had continued with Company.

-Further information relating to the short-term incentive plan for FY2018 is set out in the Company's Remuneration Report.
+Further information relating to the short-term incentive plan for FY2019 is set out in the Company's Remuneration Report.

-Long Term Incentives (LTI)
+Long Term Incentives (LTI) for FY 2019